What questions can this evaluation address?

 Why does my child need all the components?

 Children evaluated in the Learning Disabilities Program at Boston Children's must complete all of the evaluation components.
 This way, all the evaluators are able to understand the many aspects of each child's abilities and use them when interpreting their own findings.
 The individual experts are also able to integrate the child's overall profile of strengths and weaknesses in their evaluations.
 It is not unusual for the team to discover problems in areas that are not obvious in a classroom setting or predict problems that may not yet have become apparent in a different area than the one that is currently most troublesome.
-Follow-up evaluations (see below) are less comprehensive and include only those components that are needed to effectively assess the particular child's progress.

 What About Follow-Up?